danderson00/release-em/README.md

 ### Examples

 By default, **Release 'em!** won't create git commits for packages not being published.
-To create a commit for these packages as well, using the workspace root `package.json` file:
+To create a commit for these packages as well using the workspace root `package.json` file:

 ```JSON